Colerne: Notable people

-Shire Stones
+Three Shire Stones

-The counties of Wiltshire, Gloucestershire and Somerset meet in the far southwest of the parish, on the Fosse Way.
-The Shire Stones, made from coarsely cut stone slabs, mark this point.
+The counties of Wiltshire, Gloucestershire and Somerset meet in the far southwest of the parish, on the Fosse Way towards Batheaston.
+The Three Shire Stones, made from coarsely cut stone slabs, mark this point.
 This marker was erected in 1736 and rebuilt in 1859.

 Water tower

 The Colerne Water Tower is a large concrete structure on the southern edge of Colerne Airfield, in the shape of an inverted cone.
 It is approximately 30 meters (100 ft) high, and replaced an older tower that was part of a 1930s scheme to bring mains water to the area.

 The original tower was located on the eastern edge of the village near the housing estate called Martins Croft (built in the late 1940s-early '50s).
 The Colerne History Group's book, The Village on the Hill, Vol. 1, tells the story of this project.
 In 2005, housing was built on the site of the original tower and that development is called Tower Close.